Robert Barton: Interview

-In 1969, RTÉ Television interviewed Barton, alongside Ernest Blythe and James Ryan about the 1918 general election.
+In 1969, RTÉ Television interviewed Barton, alongside Ernest Blythe and James Ryan, about the 1918 general election.

 Glendalough House

-Glendalough House, run by Barton for over 70 years right up until his death, is still considered one of Ireland's most notable properties; alongside nearby Powerscourt Estate.
+Glendalough House, run by Barton for over 70 years until his death, is still considered one of Ireland's most notable properties, alongside nearby Powerscourt Estate.
 The house was the center of numerous political meetings and gatherings from 1910 to 1922.
-It's also been featured as a location in many large Hollywood films including Excalibur Saving Private Ryan and Braveheart.
+It's also been featured as a location in many large Hollywood films including Excalibur, Saving Private Ryan and Braveheart.

-Barton's great-great-grandfather, Thomas Barton, also of Glendalough House, was the founder and owner of the award-winning Langoa & Barton vineyards in France.
-Since 1836, the vineyards have been under the control of the Barton family.
-The Châteaux Langoa & Léoville Barton passed to the Straffan branch of the Barton family and are currently managed by Anthony Frederick Barton and his daughter, Lilian Anna Barton.
-He was preceded by his uncle, Major Hugh Ronald Barton ("Ronald"), chairman, Barton & Guestier, wine shippers, Bordeaux.
-The Straffan Estate was sold by Captain Frederick Bertram Barton ("Derick") in 1949, a father to Anthony Frederick and brother to Ronald.
-He lived in Blackrock, County Dublin thereafter.
+Barton's grandfather Thomas Johnston Barton, who acquired Glendalough House in 1838, was a younger son of Hugh Barton, owner of the Langoa Barton and Léoville Barton vineyards in France and co-founder of the Bordeaux wine house of Barton & Guestier.
+The vineyards are now owned by Lilian Barton, a descendant of Hugh Barton’s eldest son, and she and her husband Michel Sartorius added Château Mauvesin Barton to these domaines in 2011.